Fruit and vegetables to Japan

 The Japanese market for fresh fruit and vegetables has traditionally been dominated by domestic suppliers, with imports limited to a narrow range of products.
 Due to decreasing competitiveness in the domestic farm sector, global climate change, natural disasters and the opening up of the import market, Japan has steadily increased import volumes in order to secure sufficient supply to meet the country’s demand.

+The change in demographics and eating patterns can also be attributed to the decline of vegetable consumption in the Japanese population.
+Market demand for vegetables for processing and food service is growing rapidly and the demand is now much greater than that of home cooking.
 The value of the cut vegetable market is estimated to be around JPY180 billion and has grown over the past few years, by approximately 30 per cent per year.
-(Source: Agriculture & Livestock Industries Corporation, Cut vegetable demand structure fact-finding investigation, P28, 2014).
+(Source: Agriculture & Livestock Industries Corporation, Cut vegetable demand structure fact-finding investigation, p28, 2014).

-With the increase of single households and a high demand for convenience, a large number of packed cut vegetables and fruit are appearing in retail stores and fruit is being sold in some vending machines.
+With the increase of single occupancy households and a high demand for convenience, the variety of packed cut vegetables and fruit continue to expand in retail stores including convenient stores and portions of cut fruit is now sold in some vending machines.